scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 All processes operate concurrently.

 For detailed information on path exploration, registration, and lookup, see {{I-D.dekater-scion-controlplane}}.
-For a detailed description of the path combination and construction process, see [**cdk: add link to DP draft once it is submitted!**].
+For a detailed description of the path combination and construction process, see {{I-D.dekater-scion-dataplane}}.

 {{beaconing}} below shows the SCION routing processes and their relation to each other.